YuZhang/ndn-kite/README.md

 `PKG_CONFIG_PATH=/usr/local/lib/pkgconfig ./waf configure --debug`

-and then run with visualization:
+and then edit and run with visualization:

 `./run.sh --vis`